Methods & Materials

 And regarding the idea of talent, I agree with Mr. Godin:

-I am often asked what “style” I work in.
+I am occasionally asked what “style” I work in.
 In my view style is simply an authentic voice.
 Like distinctive singing, handwriting, personality, and fingerprints, we are all different.
-Thank goodness for that.
+Thank goodness for that!
 Style is an ever evolving synthesis of influence, experience, interest, and genetic disposition.
 Something unique and personal emerges from the long earnest hours of doing.

 Hopper said “If I could say it with words there would be no reason to paint.”
 That makes sense to me.

-Forced to provide a “formal” category of my style with words I might answer: I’m a hopelessly romantic contemporary impressionistic exhibitionist of idealist realistic and symbolic semi-abstract representation honestly manifested as a sincere expressionism of gratitude.
+Forced to provide a formal, verbal, academic categorization of my approach I might answer with the appropriately meaningless mouthful: I’m a hopelessly romantic contemporary impressionistic exhibitionist of idealist realistic and symbolic semi-abstract representation, honestly manifested as a sincere expressionism of gratitude.